 Upon submitting a proposal, overseas researchers participating as joint researchers (capable of assuming responsibility in the research plan) will be required to complete a Letter of Intent.
-The Principal Investigator must provide overseas researchers with detailed information on the research plan, including the content of the research and specific roles that will be assigned to each researcher, and obtain their expressed consent on their responsibilities depending on the assigned roles, for example, to secure their own research funds.
-Each overseas researcher must prepare a Letter of Intent in a prescribed format, setting forth the confirmations and understandings with the Principal Investigator.
-The Letters will be reviewed as part of the Research Proposal Document.
+The plan, including the content of the research and specific roles that will be assigned to each researcher, and obtain their expressed consent on their responsibilities depending on the assigned roles, for example, to secure their own research funds.
+Each overseas researcher must prepare a Letter of Intent in a prescribed format, setting forth the confirmations and understandings with the